 (Bidirectional) pattern recognition

 This is central in the ‘how’ of Compassion.
-For more information, [see: “From Mirror Neurons to Mirror Brain”]
+See “From Mirror Neurons to Mirror Brain.”

 For instance, when talking to another person, one may consciously capture the conceptual content.
 Meanwhile, non-consciously, one captures much more: thousands of details and many meaningful patterns within this abundance.